CSYE-6225-FALL23/iac-pulumi/AUTOMATION.md

 fi
 ```

-#### Build AMI
+#### Building the AMI
 AMI takes care of essential installations and setup required for the application to run.
 It includes
 - Installing CloudWatch agent and NodeJS
 - Copy the Zip file and extract to a known location
 - Give necessary permissions for files/folders
 - Start the app using systemd (We need to restart the app after `pulumi up` to incorporate environment variables)

-> We have the packer file in `deployment/ami` folder inside the `webapp` repository.
+> We have the packer file in `deployment/ami` folder inside the [webapp](https://github.com/CSYE-6225-FALL23/webapp) repository.
 The packer build command builds the AMI in our AWS account configured in the file.

 > [!IMPORTANT]
 > Variables passed to packer command are stored as either Github secrets or variables.